|Venue||Institut Internationale de la Marionette, 7th International Puppet Festival, Charleville-Mézières, France|

 SMALLS followed the image-focused performance style of Handspan's work with Nigel Triffitt's, Secrets (1982), but was presented in short unrelated sequences rather than a full-length cohesive play.
 It was the first major company production to focus on puppetry technique and execution itself rather than using puppets and objects to deliver a dramatised concept.

-- Smalls titled the show in visual jokes and puns, as the two performers hung their washing on two clothes lines, one a miniature version of the other.
+- Smalls: A whimsical sequence which titled the show in visual jokes and puns, as the two performers hung their washing on two clothes lines, one a miniature version of the other.

-- Extensions/Restrictions represented imprisonment and suffering in a choreographed sequence animating a simple yet striking costume of four bamboo poles strapped to the performer's limbs.
+- Extensions/Restrictions: A solo choreographed dance movement animating a simple yet striking costume of four bamboo poles strapped to the performer's limbs, representing imprisonment and suffering.

-- Metamorphosis transformed an abstract puppet in an evolutionary journey from amoeba to man.
+- Metamorphosis: An abstract puppet, operated in a curtain of light struggled and transformed in an evolutionary journey from amoeba to man.

-At the 1986 Adelaide Fringe festival, SMALLS was awarded a Five Star rating.
+At the 1986 Adelaide Fringe Festival, SMALLS was awarded a Five Star rating - the colourful critic, Peter Goers claimed that:

 After its initial seasons in Australia in 1986, SMALLS amalgamated Michele's new vignettes Moments into its program and it became a 2-hour performance with interval.
 Segments from Women Alone were added in the 1990s for SMALLS tours to China and Japan.

 The creation of SMALLS signaled a new era for Handspan.
-Its development loosened the bonds of the early Handspan membership and the company's united artistic collaboration, and opened pathways for new members and new ideas to take shape.
-It seasons and tours broadened Handspan's audiences and bridged the company's mainstream and young people's theatre marketplace.
-It was advantaged by Handspan's reputation and resonance with the company's recent successful productions Secrets and Cho Cho San, and itself confirmed the company's unique place in Australian puppetry, that built new opportunities for its continuing future.
+Its development loosened the bonds of the early Handspan membership and the company's united artistic collaboration.
+At the same time it opened pathways for new members and opportunities for new ideas to take shape.
+It seasons and tours broadened Handspan's audiences and reached both the company's mainstream and young people's theatre marketplace.
+It was advantaged by Handspan's reputation and its resonance with the company's recent successful productions Secrets and Cho Cho San, and itself confirmed the company's commitment to pushing the boundaries of the puppetry artform.

 |August||Showcase Handspan Theatre Studio|